-If your Lifetime Eligibility Used (LEU) equals or exceeds 600%, you may no longer receive Pell Grant funding.
-Similarly, if your LEU is greater than 500% but less than 600%, while you will be eligible for a Pell Grant for the next award year, you will not be able to receive a full scheduled award.
+If your Lifetime Eligibility Used (LEU) equals or exceeds six years (12 full-time semesters), you may no longer receive Pell Grant funding.
+Similarly, if your LEU is greater than five years but less than six years, your eligibility for Pell the next year will be prorated.

-Federal Direct Loan Subsidized
+Federal Subsidized Direct Loan

 If you are a first-time borrower on or after July 1, 2013, there is a limit on the maximum period of time (measured in academic years) that you can receive Direct Subsidized Loans.
 You may not receive Direct Subsidized Loans for more than 150 percent of the published length of your program.

 For example, if you are enrolled in a four-year bachelor’s degree program, the maximum period for which you can receive Direct Subsidized Loans is six years (150 percent of 4 years = 6 years).
 Because your maximum eligibility period is based on the length of your current program of study, your maximum eligibility period can change if you change to a program that has a different length.
 Also, if you receive Direct Subsidized Loans for one program and then change to another program, the Direct Subsidized Loans you received for the earlier program will generally count toward your new maximum eligibility period.

-Federal Direct Student Loan Limits
+Federal Direct Subsidized and Subsidized Yearly and Lifetime Student Loan Limits

 Federal Work-Study (FWS)